TheClav/UW-Madison-Campus-Path-Finder/README.md

 # UW-Madison Campus Path Finder

-## Backend and Frontend of a fully functioning program that implents Dijkstras algorithm in Java to find the shortest path between two buildings
+## Backend and Frontend of a fully functioning program that implents Dijkstras algorithm in Java to find the shortest path between two buildings.

 This is the code for the Front/Backend Interfaces and the Front/Backend.
 My apologies for not including my implementation of Dijkstras Algoritm, but my professor doesnt want other students copying it.
 I am responsible for the code of the Backend Interface and the Backend.
 There are three mehtods in my Backend.
 The first